Latest rail strikes: Are you due compensation and how to claim

 Latest rail strike information: Are you affected?

-If you intend to travel by rail or tube in the coming months, then you should check the latest service information provided by your rail operator.
+If you intend to travel by rail or tube in the coming months, then you should continue to check the latest service information provided by your rail operator.
 One of the easiest ways to do this is to visit the National Rail Website, as it is continually updated with the latest travel information.

 Upcoming rail strikes